CMM-Math: A Chinese Multimodal Math Dataset To Evaluate and Enhance the Mathematics Reasoning of Large Multimodal Models: Experiments

-\paragraph{Selected LMMs} We evaluate a series of LMMs using CMM-MATH, including the current state-of-the-art open-source and closed-source models.
-Particularly, we select InternLM-XComposer2.5-VL (InternLM-VL) \cite{internlmxcomposer2_5} and CogVLM2-llama3-Chinese-chat (CogVLM2) \cite{wang2023cogvlm} for open-source models, and for closed-source models, we employ Qwen-VL \cite{qwen}, Gemini \cite{geminiteam2024geminifamilyhighlycapable} and GPT-4o \cite{openai2023gpt4}.
+We evaluate a series of LLMs on CMM-Math, including the current state-of-the-art open-source and closed-source models.
+Particularly, we select InternLM-XComposer2.5-VL (InternLM-VL) \cite{internlmxcomposer2_5}, Qwen2-VL-Instruct \cite{Qwen2VL} and CogVLM2-llama3-Chinese-chat (CogVLM2) \cite{wang2023cogvlm} for open-source models, and for closed-source models, we employ Qwen-VL \cite{qwen}, Gemini \cite{geminiteam2024geminifamilyhighlycapable} and GPT-4o \cite{openai2023gpt4}.

-\paragraph{Datasets and Evaluation Metrics.} First, we evaluate the performance of typical LMMs on CMM-MATH.
+\paragraph{Datasets and Evaluation Metrics.} First, we evaluate the performance of typical LMMs on CMM-Math.
 Then, we conduct experiments to verify the effectiveness of \texttt{MATH-LMM} over MATHVISTA \cite{lu2024mathvista} and MATH-V \cite{wang2024measuring} datasets.
 In this paper, we employ the Accuracy and GPT-4o scores to measure the performance of our model and baselines.
 Particularly, we use accuracy for choice and yes-no problems, and use the GPT-4o score for fill-in-the-blank, and analysis problems.
 For the GPT-4o score, we use GPT-4o to calculate the scores of generated answers by giving the problems, solutions, answers, and generated responses.
-We designed a prompt, as shown in Figure 3, referring to \cite{zheng2023judgingllmasajudgemtbenchchatbot}.
+Specially, the prompt we designed is shown in Figure 3.

 \paragraph{Implementation Details.} We employ a lightweight DFN5B-H-14+ \cite{fang2023data} as the vision encoder.
 This model is trained on a large amount of high-quality paired image-text data using Contrastive Language Image Pre-training (CLIP) and demonstrates superior performance at a comparable scale of parameters.
-The image encoding module contains only 0.6 billion parameters, which enables our model to perform inference deployment on a single 4090 GPU.
-Table \ref{table: model_param} presents the parameter details of the \texttt{Math-LMM} model.
+The image encoding module contains only 0.6 billion parameters, which enables our 7B model to perform inference deployment on a single 4090 GPU.
+In addition, we select an open-source, high-performance Qwen2 \cite{qwen} as our large language model module.